digitaledsafety/nexus.bragdotcharity.github.io/README.md

 ## 5. Core Features & Possibilities

 ### The Verification Handshake (SIWE)
-Brag demonstrates how to verify wallet ownership across platforms where the user doesn't have a private key (like a game console or a chat bot).
+brag.charity demonstrates how to verify wallet ownership across platforms where the user doesn't have a private key (like a game console or a chat bot).
 1.  **Request:** A player requests a linking token in-game.
-2.  **Sign:** The player signs a "Sign-In with Ethereum" message on the Brag Manager website.
+2.  **Sign:** The player signs a "Sign-In with Ethereum" message on the brag.charity Manager website.
 3.  **Map:** The bridge verifies the signature and maps the player's identity to their wallet address.
 4.  **Utility:** The game now knows exactly which NFTs the player owns on-chain.